Pedro Martínez: Grady Little's visit

 Martínez was also on the mound for Game 7 of the 2003 ALCS versus the Yankees.
 With the Red Sox ahead 5–2 at the start of the 8th inning, a tiring Martínez pitched his way into trouble.
 He was visited on the mound by manager Grady Little, but was left in to pitch, in a controversial non-move.
 The Yankees tied the score against Martínez in that inning on four successive hits, leading to a dramatic extra-inning, series-ending victory for New York, costing Grady Little his job with the Red Sox as his contract was not renewed.

 World Series debut

-After a comparatively lackluster season in 2004 (though still a solid season by general standards), Pedro Martínez got the win in Game 3 of the World Series.
+After a comparatively lackluster season in 2004 (though still a solid season by general standards), Martínez got the win in Game 3 of the World Series.
 He shut out the St. Louis Cardinals through seven innings, recording his final 14 outs consecutively in what would turn out to be his last game for Boston.